 Because our future depends on today’s leaders.
 We’re supporting new CEOs and building a community of practice around outstanding leadership in Jewish nonprofits.

 The Leading Edge CEO Onboarding Program is a cohort-based leadership development program for CEOs who have served in their role for under two years.
 In the program, new leaders lay the groundwork for organizational success and connect with a growing community of their peers.
-Participants work directly with experts in leadership development and elite leaders and thinkers in the American Jewish community to take their competencies — and their organizations — to the next level.
+Participants work directly with experts in leadership development and elite leaders and thinkers in the North American Jewish community to take their competencies — and their organizations — to the next level.

 CEO Succession: Case Studies of Excellence from the Jewish Nonprofit Sector

 These case studies offer a candid, personal look at the inner workings of CEO transition processes at six major Jewish organizations.